rschristopher/rschristopher.github.io/src/criticisms/quantum-computing.md

  known public keys, then your
  Bitcoin is
  [quantum resistant](https://en.bitcoin.it/wiki/Quantum_computing_and_Bitcoin).
+Not disclosing public keys
-This is the standard approach anyway, recommended for privacy reasons.
+ is the standard approach anyway, recommended for privacy reasons.
 With most wallet software, and especially with cold storage solutions, you'd have to go out of your way to make your Bitcoin vulnerable to a theoretic quantum attack
- (you'd need to disclose the public keys that correspond to each address).
+ (you'd need to disclose your public keys that correspond to each UTXO).

 At present,
  there are indeed vulnerable